 Due to copyright-related reasons, electronic copies cannot be made on the workstations of cultural materials (the legal deposit workstations).
 However, paper copies are possible.

-You can buy copy cards at the Rotunda information service point and USB memory sticks at the Northern hall information service point.
+You can buy USB memory sticks at the Rotunda information service point.

 The National Library of Finland records all Finnish publishing operations into its collections.
 These books, journals, series, sheet music and maps donated as legal copies will be saved into the collections of the six Finnish so-called legal deposit libraries.
 Newspapers and sound and video recordings are only kept in the National Library of Finland, while ephemera materials are also kept in the University of Turku's library.
 Copyrighted materials are available for customer use of the separate legal deposit workstations.